vetlekise/hugo-site-azure/src/content/post/hugo-site-azure/index.md

     - CI/CD
 ---

+## What is Hugo?
+Hugo is a popular, open source static site generator written in Go, known for being extremely fast and flexible.
+It is used to build websites such as documentation sites, landing pages, and corporate sites by generating pre-built HTML, CSS, and JavaScript files from content written in Markdown.

+This very site is built with Hugo!
+In this guide, I'll walk you through deploying a Hugo website to an Azure Static Web App using Terraform, which, while more involved than alternatives like GitHub Pages, provides some more practical experience with IaC.

 ## Prerequisites
 Before you begin, ensure you have the following set up.
 - An **Azure** account with an active subscription.
 Make sure it has the Entra ID role `Application Administrator`, and Azure `Owner` role on the subscription.